-***The application period for the Summer 2020 program is now open and will close on February 17, 2020.
-Descriptions of projects available for 2020 are posted here.
+***The application period for the Summer 2020 program is now closed.
+Applications for Summer 2021 will be available beginning January 01, 2021.
 For questions or concerns please contact us at the email address below**

 Available projects.
 Descriptions of projects available for the Summer of 2020 are available here (note that there is a second page with more options that you need to access by clicking on “older posts” at the bottom of the page).
 You will be asked to choose your top three projects for the application – please read the descriptions carefully.

 Projects are categorized into three different types: